eigenlambda123/eigenlambda123/README.md

 ---

 *I personally like learning and building as I go.
-If you wanna collab, chat, or just say hi, my inbox is always open, If you’ve read this far, we’re probably gonna get along.
+If you wanna collab, chat, or just say hi, my inbox is always open.
+If you’ve read this far, we’re probably gonna get along.
 Hit me up on Facebook. ;)*